 Poslední úprava: Kurka Josef, Mgr., Ph.D.
 (18.09.2025)

 The course is taught in person and we expect students to come to the class to attend the lectures and seminars.
-The hybrid form will be accessible to the students with a granted request for hybrid learning, and will be provided via MS Teams.
+If the course reaches its maximum capacity, the course lecturers may deregister students for whom the course is not mandatory.

 The aim of the course is to provide hands-on experience in programming in Python with a special emphasis on data manipulation and processing.